shob0/my-blog-starter-kit/content/blog/2020-06-14-what-is-diet.md

 As per the definition, Diet is *the kinds of food that a person, animal, or community habitually eats.*

-So any food items that you eat through a day is said to be your diet.
+So any food item that you eat throughout a day is said to be your diet.
 It is not limited to vegetables or fruits.
-Everything from rice to your sugar rush fix comes under the word diet.
+Everything from rice to your sugar fix comes under the word diet.

 ## So why do people say *Are you on a diet?*